valenwave/Luminescence/Media/Games/Games.md

 ### 2-D Platformers
 There's no way to really expand on this genre unless you make it easier or more difficult

-# Reviews

-## Fortnite
-Fun to play events that crosses over with something I enjoy, but the game is repetitive and is only fun if you're winning.

-## Master Duel
-I get great joy from evaluating cards and determining how cards can combo into each other.
-The high level competive scene is better at finding these combos than me and is really oppressive, but I can have fun if I don't strive to be at the top of the game.

-I keep my notes on combos [here](/Games/Master-Duel/Master-Duel.md)

 # Notes
 ## Fire Emblem
 ### Dishes